MrJoshuaT/Fabric-Copper-Golem/README.md

 ## Current to do list
 ### Entity
-* Oxidation is done via random ticks from copper blocks, but once whey are waxed or reach oxidized state no more random ticks occur.
+* Oxidation is done via random ticks from copper blocks, but once whey are waxed or reach oxidized state no more random ticks occur, so this is not great.
 * Freezing limbs in place once at last stage of oxidation
 * Lightning attracted to golem
 * Walking / running speed should decrease with oxidation level